 The decision to go with SIP over DIP was purely cosmetic, but it does lend itself to a cool car-related name (“Inline 8”).
 This circuit bears some resemblance to a few current-production pedals, but it is not a direct clone of any given product.
 And all of them, most especially this one, owe a tip ‘o the hat to Marshall.

 All files included in this here File Pack are free to use for any purpose, but hopefully you will make a modified DIY Marshall Guv’nor clone of your own and rock it out good and proper.
+Files included are schematic and layout images, as well as Eagle CAD files that can be used for modifying the design or simply ordering PCBs of the existing circuit/layout.

 * Brand and product names are used for reference only.
 No affiliation of any kind regarding this project with any commercial brand, product, or company is either expressed or implied.